antonysama/Abstractive_Summarization/README.md

 **Steps to run PreSumm on Colab & Drive**   (python 3)

-**Do not mount google drive untill after installing the dependnecy on STEP 2** Under 'drive' > 'My Drive' you will find a clone of the oroginal repo (PreSumm).
+**Do not mount google drive untill after installing the dependnecy on STEP 2 :**  Under 'drive' > 'My Drive' you will find a clone of 'PreSumm' the oroginal repo.
 Under 'bert_data' is pre-preprocessed data.
 Under 'models' , pretrained  model.
 Under 'stanford', pre-loaded stanford-core-nlp files.

 **STEP 1 - Open colab** using the account id & p/w sent by messenger.